 Why it’s incorrect – first, United States manufacturers may – and often do – sell the same vaccine to countries without liability protection.
-For example, neither Canada nor Australia have no-fault programs for vaccine injuries.
+For example, neither Canada nor Australia has no-fault programs for vaccine injuries.

 Second, the assumption behind the view that liability would increase safety is incorrect.
 The assumption is that the ability to go to the court will lead to frequent wins in the courts against pharmaceutical companies.
 In the 1980s, that may have been true.
 But winning a product liability claim in the courts today, against a product as heavily regulated as vaccines, would be anything but easy.
 Note that there aren’t many suits won in Australia and Canada.
 In fact, winning compensation is harder in the courts than in NVICP.

-In other words, as a way to assure safety, the ability to take a company to court is of limited value: winning can be hard, and doesn’t necessarily depend on the merits of the case.
+In other words, as a way to assure safety, the ability to take a company to court is of limited value: winning can be hard and doesn’t necessarily depend on the merits of the case.
 The danger of being taken to court can have an impact on company behavior – but it’s not clear that it will lead to increased safety: in the 1980s it led to companies leaving the market.
 After all, companies know they can lose cases even if their vaccines are very safe.

 - Premarket licensing requirements, including, before clinical trials are allowed, animal studies and other preliminary work.